molmod/openmm-tutorial-msbs/setup_interactive_vsc.md

 Either use the running Notebook session from the previous section, or start a new one, by repeating the first 4 steps from the previous section.

-1. Select and open a notebook of your choice.
+1. Select and open a Notebook of your choice.
    For example, to get started, open the notebook `01_first_steps/01_water.ipynb`.
-   If you are not familiar with notebooks, the following resources can be helpful: [Jupyter Notebook Documentation](https://jupyter-notebook.readthedocs.io/en/latest/notebook.html).
+   If you are not familiar with Jupyter Notebooks, the following resources can be helpful: [Jupyter Notebook Documentation](https://jupyter-notebook.readthedocs.io/en/latest/notebook.html).

-1. After opening a notebook, click `Kernel` in the menu tabs and select `Change Kernel`.
+1. After opening a Notebook, click `Kernel` in the menu tabs and select `Change Kernel`.
    Choose the environment that was created previously.
    If you followed our instructions, it should be named `py39openmm`.
-   This is needed to use the OpenMM environment that you created.

 1. Now you should be able to run everything in the Notebook you just opened.